 To prioritize an interface when two bridges compete for position as the root bridge, use the spanning-tree port-priority command.
-The priority you set breaks the tie.
+The priority you set resolves the conflict.
 To revert to the default setting, use the no form of this command.